arangodb/docs/3.6/oasis/api-getting-started.md

 The instructions below are a quick start guide on how to set up a connection to the ArangoDB Oasis API.

 All examples below will use the Go programming language.
-Since the Oasis API is using GRPC with protocol buffers, all examples can be easily translated to many different languages.
+Since the Oasis API is using gRPC with protocol buffers, all examples can be easily translated to many different languages.

 ## Prerequisites